ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ambaviz.md

 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-[Arm AMBA Viz](https://www.arm.com/products/development-tools/embedded-and-software/amba-viz) is a tool used to vizualize AMBA events to accelerate SoC verification.
+[Arm AMBA Viz](https://www.arm.com/products/development-tools/embedded-and-software/amba-viz) is a tool used to visualize AMBA events to accelerate SoC verification.

 ## Download installer packages